-The RINSE development team was comprised of experts in the area of discrete event simulation.
-Additionally, the UIUC team enjoyed expertise in high performance computing, networking, security, and wireless systems.
-The Dartmouth ISTS group had expertise in security.
-They developed the models and scenarios for various attacks.
+The RINSE development team is comprised of experts in the area of discrete event simulation.
+Additionally, the UIUC team enjoys expertise in high performance computing, networking, security, and wireless systems.
+The Dartmouth ISTS group has expertise in security.
+They are developing the models and scenarios for various attacks.